-All of you are part of this new PMM 2.0 movement, but you have to realise that because no-one’s just going to get up and do it, your CSO isn't going to do it, your product team isn’t going to help you do it.
+All of you are part of this new PMM 2.0 movement, but you have to realize that because no one’s just going to get up and do it, your CSO isn't going to do it, your product team isn’t going to help you do it.
 Why?
 Because they like that glory.
 They like being brought in and being the go-to and the heroes behind it.
 Why would they want more people coming in and taking some of that glory?

 It's up to you to do it, because we're product marketers.
 This is an important image.